aschultzen/master_thesis/README.md

 ## IP Setup
+Though DHCP is quite allright, you probably want to set up your Raspberry Pi with a static IP.
+Just copy and paste the following config file into */etc/networking/interfaces* and change the IP addresses to something available in your subnet (when in doubt, ask the IT guy):

+	auto lo
+	iface lo inet loopback

+	auto eth0
+	iface eth0 inet static
+	        address 10.1.1.62
+	        netmask 255.255.254.0
+	        gateway 10.1.1.19
+	        network 10.1.0.0/23     #Optional
+	        broadcast 10.1.1.255    #Also optional

 # Master thesis notes
 The following should be considered a log and notes from my summer internship at Justervesenet.
 They are however highly related to my master thesis.